9/30/2022 Ed West

 Campers also go on field trips — online or in-person, depending on the prevailing COVID situation — to further understand concepts within chemical engineering and witness how these topics apply to the real world.

-This year’s cohort visited local chemical plants such as Lyondellbasell Plant in Tuscola, IL, and Abbott Power Plant in Champaign, IL.
+This year’s cohort visited local chemical plants such as Lyondellbasell Plant in Tuscola, Ill., and Abbott Power Plant in Champaign, Ill.
 Learning about the day-to-day life of engineers working on-site in chemical plants was one of the many highlights of the CURIE camp.

 “By the end of the camp, the students are already talking about what type of courses they can take and credit transfers,” Shukla said.
 “They are asking very detailed questions about the program.
 Some of them have made up their mind that they will apply to an engineering school.”